web-id-fr/octools/README.md

 ## API Usage

 You can now use the API to manage your users, teams and applications.
 You can refer to the API documentation at [Octools.io](https://app.octools.io/api/docs).
-API routes require an authentication token.
+API routes requires an authentication token.
 You can generate a token by logging into your back office and going to the "Application" menu.
 You can then create a new application and a token will be attached to it.
 It is with this that we authenticate on the API.

 ```sh